 George Miller co-directed a further sequel Mad Max Beyond Thunderdome (1985), also featuring Mel Gibson and Bruce Spence.
 In the decade since there have been persistent rumours of a fourth Mad Max, even the mooted idea of a Mad Max tv series, although none of these have ever emerged off the drawing board.
 This finally emerged with thr astonishing Mad Max: Fury Road (2015) with the Mel Gibson role recast with Tom Hardy.
 Also of interest is the excellent Bellflower (2011) about two friends who are obsessed with Mad Max 2.

 George Miller’s directorial career blossomed following the international success of Mad Max 2.
 He was next invited by Steven Spielberg to direct an episode of Twilight Zone – The Movie (1983) and his contribution (the fourth episode) was the best in the film.
 Miller then went onto make the eminently enjoyable The Witches of Eastwick (1987).
-Miller’s career has flagged in the 1990s with boringly respectable films like Lorenzo’s Oil (1992) and Babe: Pig in the City (1998).
+Miller’s career however flagged in the 1990s with boringly respectable films like Lorenzo’s Oil (1992) and Babe: Pig in the City (1998).
 During this time, Miller had greater success as producer of other people’s films, the nuclear accident thriller The Chain Reaction (1980), and most notably Philip Noyce’s yachtboard psycho-thriller Dead Calm (1989), which introduced Nicole Kidman to the world, and the talking animals fantasy Babe (1995).
 In the 00s, Miller made a triumphant return with the hit animated film Happy Feet (2006) about tap-dancing penguins and its sequel Happy Feet Two (2011), and the djinn film Three Thousand Years of Longing (2022).
 He has been announced as director of numerous other projects such as a film based on the comic-book team-up Justice League: Mortal and an adaptation of The Odyssey.
 Miller should not be confused with the other Australian director, also called George Miller, who has directed the likes of The Man from Snowy River (1981) and The Neverending Story II: The Next Chapter (1990).